Program overview

 Graduates of the Double Degree program can pursue a variety of career paths in Canada, including:

-• Financial Analyst: Analyze financial data to help businesses make informed decisions.
+• Financial Analyst: Analyze financial data and trends to help organizations make informed business decisions.

-• Policy Advisor: Provide insights and recommendations on policies affecting Indigenous communities and business practices.
+• Policy Advisor: Develop and advise on policies that impact Indigenous communities and businesses.

-These roles highlight the versatility of the program, equipping graduates with the skills needed to succeed in various sectors.
+These roles leverage the unique combination of Indigenous studies and business administration, equipping graduates with the skills needed to make a positive impact in various sectors.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.